Skip to main content

 • Know the physiological and biochemical adaptations of the organism during the practice of physical exercise.

-• Know how to interpret the scientific evidence in relation to nutritional supplements and ergonutritional aids for physical exercise.
+• Know how to interpret scientific evidence in relation to nutritional supplements and ergonutritional aids for physical exercise.

 Learning outcomes